The EHCP Working Document

 The Local Authority must send an initial version of the EHCP working document when sending their initial response to the appeal.
 Although the Local Authority should propose any amendments at this stage, in practice it rarely happens, and parents or young people (or their representative if they have one) often have to propose the amendments they are seeking first.

 When drafting an EHCP working document, it’s important to check that any provision you’re asking to be included is very detailed.
 You should also ensure that any support already contained in the EHCP is properly specified, and if it isn’t, ask for it to be amended.
-This is because EHCPs and statements are legal documents and should the support in section F or part 3 not be arranged by the Local Authority, it may be possible to take formal legal action to insist that they do so.

 The Level of Detail that is Necessary is: